 Letterbox: Display the original full image without filling the whole screen.
 The free space between the video image and screen edge appears as black bars.

-Pan & Scan: Retain only part of the original video frame, which will fill the whole sceen.
+Pan & Scan: Retain only part of the original video frame, which will fill the whole screen.
 And the other part of the video frame will be cut off.

 Full: Stretch or condense the original video frame to the specified frame size.

-Step 5 Click Apply to apply the changes.
-Finally, click Convert to save the video in the specified size.
+Step 5 Click OK to apply the changes.
+Finally, click Convert All to save the video in the specified size.

 PawEditor is new but stable video editing software, which also works for resizing video.
 This video editor provides many effects for users to create attractive movies with special style.
 It can do more than editing the video size.
 Try it and you will fall in love with it.

 1. Launch PawEditor to create your video style.
 Add your video file to the library and drag it to the timeline.